KevinMarquette/kevinmarquette.github.io/_posts/2017-12-29-Powershell-what-is-pwsh.md

 # Installing PowerShell 6.0

 The best place to start is over on the [Github.com page for PowerShell](https://github.com/PowerShell/PowerShell).
-Not only do they have installers for every supported operating system, they also have a good [getting started guide](https://github.com/PowerShell/PowerShell/tree/master/docs/learning-powershell) for anyone new to PowerShell.
+Not only do they have installers for every supported operating system, they have a good [getting started guide](https://github.com/PowerShell/PowerShell/tree/master/docs/learning-powershell) for anyone new to PowerShell.

 After the install, the folder for it is added to the `PATH` environment variable.